hackforla/expunge-assist/.github/ISSUE_TEMPLATE/bug-report.md

 name: Bug Report
 about: Report a bug to help us improve Expunge Assist
 title: '[BUG]'
-labels: 'feature: missing, priority: high, role: missing, size: missing, bug'
+labels: 'feature: missing, priority: high, role: missing, size: missing, bug, ready for dev lead'
-assignees: sydneywalcoff
 ---

 ### What is the bug you're reporting?